TejasMate/WinGetManifestGeneratorTool/docs/development/MONITORING_IMPLEMENTATION.md

 4. **Dashboard Creation**: Consider creating a monitoring dashboard
 5. **Alerting**: Set up alerts based on health check results and metrics

-The system provides a solid foundation for maintaining and operating the WinGetManifestAutomationTool in production environments.
+The system provides a solid foundation for maintaining and operating the WinGet Manifest Generator Tool in production environments.